ima-nyush/Interaction-Lab/Tutorials/DFPlayer Mini MP3 Player/readme.md

 ## Copy your mp3 into you micro SD card

 NOTE: The order you copy the mp3 into micro SD card will affect the order mp3 played , which means play(1) function will play the first mp3 copied into micro SD card.

+> [!CAUTION]
-### For Mac User
+> For Mac User
-NOTE: If you are using Mac OS X to copy the mp3, the file system will automatically add hidden files like: "._0001.mp3" for index, which this module will handle as valid mp3 files.
+> NOTE: If you are using Mac OS X to copy the mp3, the file system will automatically add hidden files like: "._0001.mp3" for index, which this module will handle as valid mp3 files.
 It is really annoying.
 Just go to a windows computer in the studio and then you'll see the hidden files, delete the hidden files.

 ## Arduino Code
 We've created an Arduino library for DFPlayer Mini to simplify the method for you to make it work.
 Connect the hardware as the picture above shown and play with the sample code.
 You can search in your Arduino software or you can download the latest library here: [DFRobotDFPlayerMini](https://github.com/DFRobot/DFRobotDFPlayerMini/tree/master).